Mayumi Ozaki: Professional wrestling career

 In 1995 Ozaki competed at the 1995 World War 3 on pay-per-view event where she teamed with Cutie Suzuki against Bull Nakano and Akira Hokuto where they lost.
 They also competed against the same team the very next night on WCW Monday Nitro which they also lost.

-Until recently, Ozaki usually wrestled in JWP Joshi Puroresu, but was also the leader of her own heel stable called the Oz Academy, which freelanced in other women's promotions in Japan, such as AJW and GAEA.
+Until 1997, Ozaki usually wrestled in JWP Joshi Puroresu, but was also the leader of her own heel stable called the Oz Academy, which freelanced in other women's promotions in Japan, such as AJW and GAEA.
 In 1998 Ozaki became a true free agent, and began to promote her own shows using her Oz Academy wrestlers, looking for a niche in the fragmented women's puroresu scene.
 Ozaki made her mark mostly in tag team matches as she competed in four bouts that were among the greatest ever in women's tag team wrestling, having earned a 5-star rating each by the Wrestling Observer Newsletter.

 In December 2011, Ozaki took part in American promotion Chikara's JoshiMania weekend, teaming with Mio Shirai in a losing effort against the team of Cherry and Ayako Hamada on night one on December 2.
 The following day, Ozaki defeated Shirai in a singles match.
 On the third and final night of the tour, Ozaki defeated Kaori Yoneyama in another singles match.